 Recommended Proxy shippers

 Update July 2015: Since spebid was absent for a couple of weeks last December I had to rely on fromjapan and got pretty comfortable using their service.
-If you’re ordering through their business hours the make the purchase almost immediately for you and their packaging is always on point.
+If you’re ordering through their business hours the make the purchase almost instantly for you and their packaging is always on point.

 Maybe the biggest advantage over other proxy services is their live bidding service on yahoo auction items (or sniper if that is preferred).